Howl-O-Scream 2015 featured seven haunted houses, roaming hordes of scare actors, a special show, and other evil

 A total of seven haunted houses were featured at Howl-O-Scream 2015, with one new house joining six returning ones.
 The main theme was represented in the new house – Unearthed: Scarlett’s Revenge.
 Scarlett would serve as the main icon for the event as well.

 The other six houses all returned from the previous season, although most with at least some changes.
 Those houses included Dead Fall: Thirst for Blood; Death Water Bayou; The BASEMENT; Circus of Superstition 3D: The Last Laugh; and Zombie Mortuary.
 Zombie Containment Unit 15: Moving Targets also returned, but moved from its spot in Nairobi pavilion to a new spot – the former Akbar’s Adventure Tours building near Crown Colony (which was most recently Blood Asylum at Howl-O-Scream 2014).

 There were no designated scare zones at Howl-O-Scream 2015, with the park instead advertising hundreds of scare actors swarming the park.
 One show was presented, the perennial favorite Fiends.
 The bumper cars became Crash Test Zombies, where scare actors got behind the wheel to terrorize riders.
 The 21 and over crowd could enjoy a drink and music at Club Unearthed, housed at Marrakesh Theater.

 Beginning June 17, 2015, guests could purchase single-night tickets for as low as $45 as part of a “Summer Deal” promotion.
 Pass members were able to purchase single-night tickets for $35 as part of the same offer.
 The sale ran through August 11.

 The event also offered 4-Pack Ticket Deals starting at $35 per person, plus tax.
 In October, pass members and Fun Card holders were able to bring a friend to the event for just $25.
 On the final three days of the Howl-O-Scream 2015, October 29 – 31, college students were able to purchase up to two tickets for $35 each online, with a school ID required when redeeming them at the park.

 Vacation packages were available, including the Overnight Fright or Wild & Wicked Weekend.
-Packages included special perks like early access into Howl-O-Scream, unlimited admission to Busch Gardens during the day, and free parking.
+Packages included special perks like early access to Howl-O-Scream, unlimited admission to Busch Gardens during the day, and free parking.

 Several upgrade options were available including VIP tours, Front Line Fear passes, and Fright Feast.